davetron5000/naildrivin5.com/_posts/2024-01-24-web-components-in-earnest.md

          ({setup,teardown,test,assert,assertEqual}) => {
 ```

-`setup` expects a function that can be passed arguments in the same style as `teatCase`.
+`setup` expects a function that can be passed arguments in the same style as `testCase`.
 It can be passed:

 * `subject` - an `HTMLElement` of the `<g-test-subject>` (`subject.tagName` would be `G-TEST-SUBJECT`).
 * `require` - a function that returns its argument or raises an error if the argument is null.
 Useful for blowing up when expected